Martin, Joel

 Manassas, VA 20110

-Dr. Martin earned his Ph.D. from the Pennsylvania State University in Kinesiology, with an emphasis in biomechanics and motor control.
-He holds an M.S. in Mechanical Engineering and an M.S. in Kinesiology from the Pennsylvania State University.
-Prior to graduate school his undergraduate work was in Mechanical Engineering at SUNY Binghamton.
-Since 2016 he has served as the program director for the MS in Exercise, Fitness and Health Promotion degree program at George Mason University.
-His research interests are focused on improving the health of emergency responder populations.
-Dr. Martin has been the author a number of articles published in peer-reviewed journals and is actively involved with the National Strength and Conditioning Association (NSCA).
-He is currently serving on the NSCA Virginia advisory board and the executive council of the NSCA special interest group for tactcial strength and conditioning.
-Outside of work Dr. Martin enjoys training to improve his own health and fitness.
+Dr. Martin holds a Ph.D. in Kinesiology with a specialization in biomechanics and motor control from Pennsylvania State University, where he also earned dual M.S. degrees in Mechanical Engineering and Kinesiology.
+His undergraduate studies were completed in Mechanical Engineering at SUNY Binghamton.
+Since 2016, Dr. Martin has been the program director for the MS in Exercise, Fitness, and Health Promotion at George Mason University.
+His research focuses on enhancing the health and well-being of emergency responder populations.
+Dr. Martin has authored numerous peer-reviewed journal articles and is an active member of the National Strength and Conditioning Association (NSCA).
+He currently serves on the NSCA Virginia advisory board and the executive council of the NSCA Tactical Strength and Conditioning special interest group.
+In his free time, Dr. Martin is dedicated to maintaining his own health and fitness through training.

 Research Focus & Projects

-Related to injury reduction in tactical athletes I'm leading several projects to understand the effects of load carriage, fatigue and other stressors on movement strategies and cogntive functioning.
-Typos of body-worn load carriage we are currently investigating are law enforcement duty belts, tactical vests and ruck sacks.
-Particularly I'm interested in individual factors which explain varying responses to load carriage.
+In the area of injury prevention, I lead multiple projects examining the effects of load carriage, fatigue, and other stressors on movement strategies and cognitive function.
+We are currently studying different types of body-worn load carriage, including law enforcement duty belts, tactical vests, and rucksacks.
+I am particularly interested in identifying the individual factors that explain the varying responses to load carriage among tactical athletes.

 If you would like to discuss colloboration please reach out to me.